AaarchiGandhi/Cinephile/README.md

 I am still under development, but I am excited to continue adding new features and functionality to Movie-Hub-Application.
 I hope that this application will become a valuable resource for movie lovers of all ages.

 ## Pro-Tip :
-Go to https://github1s.com/AAARCHIGANDHI/MOVIE-CRUISER-SPA-USING-TMDB-3RD-PARTY-API- for browsing through the code in the browser itself.
+Go to https://github1s.com/AAARCHIGANDHI/MOVIE-HUB-APPLICATION for browsing through the code in the browser itself.

-Go to https://drive.google.com/drive/folders/1DHM83cEMcSQpjxKjw47s5y6PE9Ph5GRJ?usp=sharing for seeing the glimpse(some snapshots of each module) of our Movie Cruiser Application.
+Go to https://drive.google.com/drive/folders/1DHM83cEMcSQpjxKjw47s5y6PE9Ph5GRJ?usp=sharing for seeing the glimpse(some snapshots of each module) of our MovieHub Application.

 ## Technologies used :